cirofabianbermudez/nvim_setup/README.md

 ## Other GUI

-A `ginit.vim` file is provided in case you want to use the default nvim-qt.exe GUI.
-Also a `neovide.lua` file is provided in case you are [Neovide](https://neovide.dev/) user.
-In both cases the font configuration and zoom capabilities are enable.
-You can delete them if you like.
+If you are a [Neovide](https://neovide.dev/) user there is a `neovide.lua` file that selects the font and enables zoom capabilities.

 ## File tree